Tenacious D: Post-Apocalypto (2012–2022)

-Spicy Meatball Tour, Trump comment and hiatus (2023–2025)
+Spicy Meatball Tour, Trump comment and hiatus (2023–2026)

 On May 6, 2023, the duo began the Spicy Meatball Tour by debuting a new song, "Video Games", at Shaky Knees Music Festival.
 "Video Games" premiered online on May 11, via a 3D animated music video directed by Adam Paloian and his production company Pinreel Inc., which was the band's first new music video since 2012.
 In early June, it was announced that the tour would continue, starting with a show in Charlotte, North Carolina.
 In February 2024, the band announced their first tour of Australia and New Zealand in eleven years, to be held in July 2024.
 Later in June, the band announced a tour called 'Rock D Vote' performing in five swing states ahead of the 2024 United States elections.

 On July 14, 2024, Tenacious D celebrated Gass's 64th birthday during their performance at the ICC Sydney Theater.
 A birthday cake was brought out and Black encouraged Gass to make a wish.
 Gass responded, "Don't miss Trump next time," referring to the attempted assassination of Donald Trump in Pennsylvania the day before.
-Two days later, Black wrote on social media that he was "blindsided" by Gass's comment and that he did not condone hate speech or political violence "in any form".
-Tenacious D canceled the rest of their world tour, and Black said their "creative plans are on hold".
+Two days later, Black wrote on social media that he was "blindsided" by Gass's comment and that he "would never condone hate speech or encourage political violence in any form".
+Tenacious D canceled the rest of their world tour, and Black said their "future creative plans are on hold".
 Gass apologized on social media, calling his comment "highly inappropriate, dangerous and a terrible mistake", and that he did not condone violence "of any kind, in any form, against anyone", and described the shooting as a "tragedy".
 He was subsequently dropped by his longtime talent agent, Michael Greene.
 Gass deleted his apology later that week.
 At the premiere for the film Borderlands on August 6, Black said he and Gass remained friends and would return "when it feels right".

 In February 2025, Tenacious D contributed a cover of REO Speedwagon’s "Keep On Loving You" for the compilation album Good Music To Lift Los Angeles.
 In August 2025, the band announced the release of their third concert DVD, The Complete Master Works 3.
 It was released on October 3, 2025.
+Gass stated in January 2026 that he and Black had "hashed things out" and returned to writing music together.
+Despite this, Black stated to a TMZ correspondent only a few months later that the group had "no plans".